grosa1/icse2021-szz-replication-package/README.md

                 - `hash`: commit hash;
                 - `message`: commit message;
                 - `author`: commit author;
-                - `url`: GitHub API url with complete information about the commit;
+                - `url`: GitHub API URL with complete information about the commit;
             - `files`: an array of files modified in the fix commit; each element provides:
                 - `name`: name of the modified file after the commit (this is not the complete path, just the file name);
-                - `old_path`/`new_path`: path of the file before and after the commit;
+                - `old_path`/`new_path`: the path of the file before and after the commit;
                 - `lang`: extension of the file (indicating the programming language);
                 - `lines_added`/`lines_deleted`: lists of line numbers added/deleted;
                 - `change_type`: type of change (one of the following: "MODIFY"/"ADD"/"RENAME"/"DELETE");
         - `issue_urls` is a list of URLs of issues referenced in the fix commit;
         - `earliest_issue_date` is the date of the earliest issue referenced in the fix commit (YYYY-MM-DDTHH:MM:SS);
-        - `best_scenario_issue_date` represents the date of an ideal issue reported for the bug; it is the date of the last bug inducing commit incremented by 60 seconds (YYYY-MM-DDTHH:MM:SS).
+        - `best_scenario_issue_date` represents the date of an ideal issue reported for the bug; it is the date of the last bug-inducing commit incremented by 60 seconds (YYYY-MM-DDTHH:MM:SS).

 - `json-input-raw` is a folder containing four datasets used as input for our experimentations, derived from `language-filtered.json`.
     - `bugfix_commits_all.json` and `bugfix_commits_issues_only.json` contain 1,115 and 129 instances in JSON format, respectively.